-I really like this conception of mindfulness because it does not require any special training or meditation practice.
+I really like this concept of mindfulness because it does not require any special training or meditation practice.
 It is something that is accessible to all of us.
-It also helps us understand what it means to “be in the moment” when so many of us have practiced being in our heads and thinking rather than truly noticing.
+It also helps us understand what it means to “be in the moment” when so many of us have practiced being in our heads rather than truly noticing.

 Last March I was on a trip for work in which I accidentally packed my phone in my carry-on luggage.
-Leaving from the airport at MSP, I had my coat on, but once I was in airport, I decided to pack the coat in order to keep my hands more free while in the airport.
+Leaving from the airport at MSP, I had my coat on, but once I was in airport, I packed the coat in order to keep my hands more free.
 Immediately through security I realized I was missing a phone, and I searched frantically for it, fearing the disconnection of not having it with me for a trip to Mexico.

-I typically use my phone to consume podcasts, read emails and occupy myself with other things make the trip pass by faster.
+I typically use my phone to consume podcasts, read emails and occupy myself.
 One of my fears has always been getting bored.
 On long car trips with my family I used to pack a bag full of books, confident that would get me through the hours of travel.

 As I noticed his bright blue eyes we made eye contact.
-I allowed my eyes to stay with his for a couple of moments, instead of averting them as we Minnesotans are politely taught to do.
-And of course I could not resist a smile for him, as I felt empathy for his search for connection, for people to simply notice he was there.
-I was rewarded by a smile by him as well.
+I allowed my eyes to stay with his for a couple of moments, instead of averting them as we Minnesotans are taught to do.
+Of course I could not resist a smile for him, as I felt empathy for his search for connection, for people to simply notice he was there.
+I was rewarded by a smile from him.
 Other people looking down at their phones or preoccupied by other things on their travel had not noticed him, but I did, and he returned the acknowledgement.

-After that incident, in which I ended up feeling so peaceful and present without my phone, I resolved to spend more time in airports like this.
-Instead of looking down and disengaging with the people around me, I take time to make eye contact, to smile and to be present.
-Many people seem to find it startling when I make sustained eye contact.
+After that incident, where I ended up feeling so peaceful and present without my phone, I resolved to spend more time like this.
+Instead of looking down and disengaging with the people around me, I take time to make eye contact, to smile, to be present.
+Many people find it startling when I make sustained eye contact.
 I notice many of them look away at first, and then look back.
 When they realize I am still looking at them and give them a smile, they often return the smile.

 It is a small gesture, to notice the people around us.
-But I believe we have a deep hunger for connection as humans.
+But we have a deep hunger for connection as humans.
 We may think we get this by staying connected, by having our phone in hand and instant communication at the push of a button.
-But what is sacrificed by disconnecting with the people around us and directly in front of us?
+What is sacrificed by disconnecting with the people around us and directly in front of us?